kreelsama/InspectorTraceHandler/README.md

 **Note**: It is not recommended to index all traces first and then index selected traces subsequently like  `dataloader[:][100:200]` to get trace from 100 to 200.
 This basically loads all traces into your memory and then performing indexing afterwards.

 **Performance Note:** Every indexing is directly performed on your file system and limited by your IO throughput, so a good hard drive is preferred, or the indexing could be slow.
+An adequate SSD is expected to fetch data up to 20 times faster than normal HDD.

 **Trace to numpy**
 if your memory is enough you can: